Freight equalisation policy: Results

-Industrialists interested in setting up plants anywhere in the country would get coal, iron ore, aluminium etc. at the same price as they used to get in the mineral-rich states.
+Industrialists interested in setting up plants anywhere in the country would get coal, iron ore, aluminium, etc. at the same price as they used to get in the mineral-rich states.
 A factory could be set up anywhere in the country and the transportation of minerals would be subsidised by the central government.
 As a result, there was growth of heavy and middle level-industry outside the mineral-rich regions of the country.

-The policy took away the competitive advantage of the eastern parts of the country, and benefited the western, southern and northern regions.
+The policy transferred competitive advantages of eastern states to western, southern, and northern states.
 According to British academic Stuart Corbridge, the policy discouraged the establishment of "resource-processing industries in eastern India, as opposed to the extractive industries, which seem to have imposed on the region a version of the 'resource curse' noted more frequently in sub-Saharan Africa."

 In the western region, the policy especially benefited the coastal states such as Maharashtra and Gujarat.
 The finance minister T. T. Krishnamachari also equalised the freight, which greatly benefited the cement manufacturers in the South Indian states, as limestone and dolomite became cheaper to transport from North India.
-The North Indian areas that benefited from the policy included Delhi, its surrounding districts and Punjab.
+The North Indian areas that benefited from the policy included Delhi, its surrounding districts, and Punjab.

-The sufferers of this policy were the states of West Bengal, Bihar (including present-day Jharkhand), Madhya Pradesh (including present-day Chhattisgarh),Uttar Pradesh and Odisha.
+The sufferers of this policy were the states of West Bengal, Jharkhand (then part of Bihar), Madhya Pradesh, Chhattisgarh and Odisha.
 These states lost their competitive advantage of holding the minerals, as the factories could now be set up anywhere in India.
-This was not the case in the pre-independence era, when the major business houses like the Tatas and the Dalmias set up industries in Bihar, and most of the engineering industry was located in the state of West Bengal.
+This was not the case in the pre-independence era, when the major business houses like the Tatas and the Dalmias set up industries in Jharkhand (then part of Bihar), and most of the engineering industry was located in the state of West Bengal.
 Even after the removal of the policy in the early 1990s, these states could not catch up with the more industrialised states.
 In 1996, the Commerce & Industry minister of West Bengal complained that "the removal of the freight equalisation and licensing policies cannot compensate for the ill that has already been done".